pforret/blog.splashing/_topic/country/romania.md

 ---
 # Romania

-Romania  is a country located at the crossroads of Central, Eastern, and Southeastern Europe.
-It borders Bulgaria to the south, Ukraine to the north, Hungary to the west, Serbia to the  southwest, Moldova to the east, and the Black Sea to the southeast.
-It has a predominantly temperate-continental climate, and an area of 238,397 km2, with a population  of around 19 million.
+Romania  is a country at the crossroads of Central, Eastern and Southeastern Europe.
+It borders Ukraine to the north and east, Hungary to the west, Serbia to the southwest, Bulgaria to  the south, Moldova to the east, and the Black Sea to the southeast.
+It has a predominantly continental climate, and an area of 238,397 km2  with a population of 19  million people .
 Romania is the twelfth-largest country in Europe and the sixth-most populous member state of the  European Union.
-Its capital and largest city is Bucharest, followed by Iași, Cluj-Napoca, Timișoara, Constanța,  Craiova, Brașov, and Galați.
+Its capital and largest city is Bucharest, followed by Cluj-Napoca, Iași, Timișoara, Constanța,  Craiova, Brașov, and Galați.

 ## Unsplash photos